ABHISHEK-YELMAMDI/TrailMakers_TrailMakers_k8s-failure-prediction/README.md

 # TrailMakers_TrailMakers_k8s-failure-prediction

-A robust AI/ML solution for predicting Kubernetes cluster failures, developed for the Hackathon Phase 1.
+A robust AI/ML solution for predicting Kubernetes cluster failures, developed by TrailMakers for Hackathon Phase 1.
 This project leverages XGBoost and Isolation Forest to detect node/pod failures, resource exhaustion, network issues, and service disruptions.

 ---